 You may want to take photos and videos to document the damage when it’s safe to do so, submit them to your assigned claims adjuster and keep a copy for your own records.
 After filing the claim, your insurance company will likely send a field adjuster to your property to assess the damage in person.
 They will then write an itemized claim report detailing the loss and what your policy will cover.

 Like any other insurance claim, filing a successful homeowners foundation claim comes down to meeting your insurer’s requirements.
-Don’t hesitate to ask them questions if you’re unsure about any steps in the process.
+Don’t hesitate to ask them questions if you’re unsure about any steps.

 To help you with the process, many insurers have a network of preferred contractors.
 And some even guarantee the workmanship for a set period of time when you choose one of their contractors.
 Some major insurers that offer this service include: